edwinchoate/edwinchoate.github.io/_case_studies/roles-permissions-redesign.md

 ## Upgrading the UI - Using Best Practices

-There were several places in the experience where there was technically an interface that met the user need, but it didn't follow ordinary UI conventions.
+There were several places in the experience where there was technically an interface that met the user's needs, but it didn't follow ordinary UI conventions.
 I went through the existing interface and redesigned it, cutting none of the existing functionality and adding in features that would enhance the interface.

 I used the components from the design system that I built and actively maintain when building out the prototype for this project ([Article: TaxSlayer Pro Design System](/articles/taxslayer-pro-design-system/)).